-An ADC works on Layers 3, 4, and 7 for load balancing.
+An ADC controller works on Layers 3, 4, and 7 for load balancing.
 Load balancing in Layers 3 and 4 is relatively simple as the incoming traffic will be distributed on the basis of subnets, port numbers, protocols, DNS names, and IP addresses.
 Load balancing in Layer 7 can be a bit complex as the URL, request type, HTTP header, and other factors will be considered while distributing traffic.
-The ADC will also read the HTTP header and the data to determine to which server it should redirect the request.
+The ADC software will also read the HTTP header and the data to determine to which server it should redirect the request.

 At the very least, an ADC comes equipped with a simple ping tool to check the availability of a server as it would be pointless to redirect traffic to an already overloaded server.
 ADCs ping the servers constantly and monitor them for any signs of abnormality.
 If the polling fails, the server will be deemed unavailable, and no traffic will be redirected to that server until it becomes available again.

 An ADC enhances server speed and performance by storing data locally so that every time it receives a request, it does not have to fetch data from a back-end server.
 This is called caching, and it significantly reduces the load on servers and minimizes delivery time.
-When a client requests a large file, like an image, music, or video file, the ADC can compress the content before sending it to the client so as to reduce the delivery time.
+When a client requests a large file, like an image, music, or video file, this ADC service can compress the content before sending it to the client so as to reduce the delivery time.

 The SSL protocol secures HTTP traffic and requests by encrypting them.
 However, a web server would be wasting computation resources to decrypt and encrypt the SSL traffic.
 Instead, an SSL offloader should be used as it reduces the computing load of the servers by forwarding the traffic after decrypting the data.
 SSL offloading can be done by using a dedicated server to decrypt the traffic or by using an ADC in its stead.

-ADCs use security methods like firewall load balancing, intrusion detection and prevention, and web application firewalls.
+ADC ADC platforms use security methods like firewall load balancing, intrusion detection and prevention, and web application firewalls.
 ADCs are engineered to be the first line of defense against DDoS attack traffic.
 An ADC's DNS application firewall offers protection from attacks targeting DNS servers.
 An ADC's web application firewall stops cross-site scripting and ensures the privacy of sensitive data.